Looking for the Best José Clemente Orozco Murals in Guadalajara?

 No matter what you take from the murals, you will love the experience.
 Take the tour.
 Listen to the expert guides who will tell stories for an hour and leave you hungry for more.

-I found this article in Spanish about the contrast between Orozco’s interpretation of Hernan Cortez and Diego Rivera’s interpretation of Hernan Cortes to be rather eye opening.
+I found this article in Spanish about the contrast between Orozco’s interpretation of Hernan Cortez and Diego Rivera’s interpretation of Hernan Cortes to be rather eye-opening.

 In addition to the Orozco murals, there is the Guillermo del Toro movie theater, rotating exhibitions, and ballet performances among much more.
-This museum is a major patron for the arts and makes Guadalajara a more enjoyable place to live and visit.
+This museum is a major patron of the arts and makes Guadalajara a more enjoyable place to live and visit.

 It is hard to overstate the influence that muralism has had on the Mexican national identity and the international art scene.
-If you are interested in learning more about Mexican history and culture, it would be beneficial to start with the 20th century muralist movement.
+If you are interested in learning more about Mexican history and culture, it would be beneficial to start with the 20th-century muralist movement.

 José Clemente Orozco painted in Mexico City, New York, and Los Angeles but he left his best work in Guadalajara.
-The quality and the quantity of murals in this city will keep art lovers busy for some time.
+The quality and the number of murals in this city will keep art lovers busy for some time.

 The historic downtown has been redeveloped to favor pedestrians walking through the plazas from museum to museum.
-There are cafes, restaurants, and cantinas that really compliment the experience.
+There are cafes, restaurants, and cantinas that really complement the experience.
 Make it a point to come to check out the José Clemente Orozco murals in Guadalajara.
 It’s a cultured experience.